Dynamic Hybrid Modeling: Incremental Identification and Model Predictive Control: Case Studies

 \subsubsection{Pseudo-Experimental Data Generation}

-To emulate real-life data, the mechanistic model \eqref{eq:caseStudy1:mechanisticModel} is simulated with different initial conditions for the differential states and different MV profiles (outlet flowrate $F_\mathrm{out}$ and cooling water temperature $T_\mathrm{c}$).
-In total, 8 sets of initial conditions and MV profiles were used, spanning 20 hours with a 1-second discretization.
-We add 2\% Gaussian white noise to the output values (differential states).
-The noisy output values and the corresponding input functions represent the measurement data used for the parameter estimation in Step 1.
+To emulate real-life data, the mechanistic model \eqref{eq:caseStudy1:mechanisticModel} is simulated with different initial conditions for the differential states and {with} different MV profiles (outlet flowrate $F_\mathrm{out}$ and cooling water temperature $T_\mathrm{c}$).
+In total, 8 sets of initial conditions and MV profiles were used, spanning {a total duration of} 20 hours. {The MVs were varied in a piecewise constant manner over a uniform time grid with a 1-minute time interval.
+The values in each interval were taken to be random samples from normal distributions with means of 0.1 m$^3$/min for $F_{out}$ and 300 K for $T_c$, and standard deviations of 1 \% for both.} {To create the pseudo-experimental measurements, we} add 2\% Gaussian white noise to the {predicted} values {of the differential states}.